abstractmachines/dotfiles/README.md

 4. Tell your shell to recognize the changes to your environment, by [sourcing your bash profile](https://stackoverflow.com/questions/4608187/how-to-reload-bash-profile-from-the-command-line) with `source ~/.bash_profile`.

+## About these scripts

+Notice that the bootstrap script has a few functions; the bootstrap script installs basic software to run your Mac.

 # TODO list
 - [ ] Run basic shell script / notes